NNPC to appear before Senate over 60% fund for frontier acreages

 Members of the committee earlier noted that gas was becoming the main alternative source of funding for nations blessed with it.

-Nigeria they explained can I’ll afford to miss out of the race to fully benefit for this God given resource hence the need to make hay while the sun still shines.
+Nigeria they explained can ill afford to miss out of the race to fully benefit from this God given resource hence the need to make hay while the sun still shines.

-Earlier, the CEO OF NUPRC Gbenga Komolafe, reechoed this sentiment in his intervention.

-He said, “Gas is very crucial in the revenue generation of our country, just like oil, it is equally very critical.

 Disclaimer